sharpjs/PSPrefix/README.md

 ### The Basics

-To prefix command output with an abitrary string, use the `Show-Prefix` cmdlet.
+To prefix command output with an abitrary string, use the `Show-Prefixed` cmdlet.

 ```pwsh
 Show-Prefixed "Foo" {